angelnga/Stock-analysis/README.md

 The downside of refactoring is it takes time to restructure the system which might increase the risk of error when messing with exsiting format.<br>

 - Pros and cons apply to refactoring the original VBA script<br>
 The refactorted code lowered the process time with less storage than the original code.
-But the refactorting time and the result doesn't make a significant changes.
+But the refactorting time and result doesn't make a significant changes.
 It depends on the usage of the code.